Connect with others with similar lived experiences

 Use appropriate language.
 When we talk about suicide, we avoid saying ‘committed suicide’ which carries a negative judgment and doesn't reflect the complexities of suicide.
 Examples of preferred language are ‘suicide death’, ‘died by suicide’, ‘took their life', or ‘died from a mental health condition'.

 If you're struggling with suicidal thoughts, please let us know.
-We’re here to talk after the meeting and, if needed, we’ll help you reach immediate support through 988.
+We’re here to talk after the meeting and, if needed, we’ll help you receive immediate support through dialing 988.

 This is a peer-led group, not professional therapy.
-We encourage anyone needing clinical care to seek help from a qualified therapist or counselor—and we’re happy to assist with referrals.
+We encourage seeking help from a qualified therapist or counselor—and we’re happy to assist with referrals.

-We also invite you to lean on trusted spiritual supports—your bishop, ministering brothers or sisters, and others who can offer prayer, counsel, and connection.
-You don’t have to carry this burden alone.
+We also invite you to reach out to your ministering brothers or sisters, and others who can offer prayer, support, and connection.
+You need not carry this burden alone.

 Because this is a support group centered on grief and healing, we take care to ensure that everyone who joins is here for the right reasons and feels safe.
 When someone enters the Zoom waiting room, one of our facilitators will briefly speak with them one-on-one before admitting them to the main group.
 This helps us confirm they’re aware of the group’s purpose, understand our guidelines, and feel comfortable joining.
 It’s not an interview—it’s simply a warm check-in to make sure we’re creating a safe, respectful space for everyone.